ManojPatil-0/React/README.md

-This is react pracitce code
+This is react practice code